pre-commit/pre-commit-hooks/README.md

   - By default, this hook trims all whitespace from the ends of lines.
     To specify a custom set of characters to trim instead, use `args: [--chars,"<chars to trim>"]`.

+#### `prepare-commit-msg`
+Allows for using a jinja2 template for formatting your commit message.
+You can configure this with the following commandline options:
+- `-t` / `--template ` - absolute path to the template.
+Default implementations exist for right away usage.
+Default value: absolute path to bundled `prepare_commit_msg_append.j2` file
+- `-b` / `--branch` - may be specified multiple times to exclude branches from formatting the commit message.
+Think of it as a black list feature.
+   Default value: `main, master`
+- `-p` / `--pattern` - may be specified multiple times to include branches for formatting the commit message.
+Think of it as a white list feature.
+   Default value: `(?<=feature/).*`

 ### Deprecated / replaced hooks

 - `check-byte-order-marker`: instead use fix-byte-order-marker